roundcube-next/roundcube-shell/README.md

 * `npm install`
 * `bower install`

-### Installing apps

-The final Roundcube webmail will be a combination of this shell and a collection of apps.
-These apps are maintained in individual repository and need to be pulled in for development and building.
-As long as the apps are not published as finally build Ember addons, the best way to include them is with `npm link`.

-This is how to pull everything together for running/building/developing Roundcube Next:

-* Clone [roundcube-notifications](https://github.com/roundcube-next/roundcube-notifications) and follow the "Usage" guide in the README.
-* Clone [roundcube-mail](https://github.com/roundcube-next/roundcube-mail.git) and follow the "Usage" guide in the README.
-* Change to this directory and link the two repos into node_modules:
-    `npm link roundcube-notifications roundcube-mail`

 ## Running / Development

 The JMAP proxy happens to only support a very basic sort of authentication at this moment.
 You can link your IMAP account with the proxy server, and it should provide a secret UUID that identifies you.